Root Chakra Symbol

 Kathleen Karlsen is a musician, artist, writer and speaker.
 She is the author of two books (Flower Symbols and Vocal Medicine) and over 200 articles.
 Kathleen, her husband Andrew, and their five children live in Bozeman, Montana.
 More about Kathleen Karlsen.

-The root chakra establishes a connection to the physical body, the earth and the environment.
+The root chakra establishes a connection to the physical body, the earth, and the environment.
 This is a place of security and safety.
-This article includes information about root chakra sounds, essential oils, healing stones, associated Hindu deities, the physical organs associated with the root chakra, and other related topics.
+The root chakra symbol is a visual map of the significance of this chakra.
+This article on the root chakra symbol also includes information about related aspects of sacred geometry, Vedic astrology, root chakra sounds, essential oils, healing stones, associated deities, and the physical organs near the root chakra.

 Scroll to Top